Does Kratom Interact With Methadone?

 When consumed in low dosages, it acts as a stimulant and nootropic.
 When consumed in higher doses, it acts as an analgesic, a relaxant, and an anxiolytic.

-This means kratom can be used to support a number of different ailments.
+This means kratom can be used to support several different ailments.
+For example, kratom is used for chronic pain management, anxiety relief, and opioid withdrawal symptoms.

-Kratom and methadone are similar in the way they both offer a source of substitution therapy for opiate addiction.
+Kratom and methadone are similar because they both offer a source of substitution therapy for opiate addiction.

 Kratom is less addictive than other opioids and doesn’t carry a high risk of overdose, so many people use it to reduce cravings and withdrawal symptoms.